eptals2/ARSwithPredictiveAnalytics/README.md

 - Train a real XGBoost model with labeled data for more accurate predictions
 - Add support for more file formats
 - Implement user authentication and resume storage
-- Add ability to compare multiple candidates
-- Provide more detailed analysis and visualizations
+- Add more advanced comparison metrics and visualizations
+- Implement filtering and sorting options for candidate comparison
+- Add export functionality for assessment reports